-Students will investigate the night sky and learn about telescopes; learn Starry Night, the software used to program planetarium shows; and explore many of the most interesting aspects of space science such as the Solar System, the Milky Way Galaxy and our vast Universe.
-Topics include the Big Bang, stellar evolution, supernovas, neutron stars, black holes, galaxies, cosmology, and current mysteries like dark matter and dark energy.
+Students will investigate the night sky and explore astronomy beginning in our own Solar System, then expanding outwards to the Milky Way galaxy and the universe beyond!
+Learn about the Big Bang, stellar evolution, supernovae, neutron stars, black holes, galaxies and cosmology as well as current mysteries like dark matter and dark energy!

 WSU Camp Cosmos is a cosmic experience!

 Local Excursions this year include:

 - Detroit Institute of Arts, including the Star Wars Costume Exhibit!

 - WSU Rock Climbing Wall